Tin soldiers and Nixon’s comin’.

 University shuts down

-While the bodies where being removed from campus and the wounded taken away by ambulance, Kent State University President Robert White was planning to shut down the University.
+While the bodies were being removed from campus and the wounded taken away by ambulance, Kent State University President Robert White was planning to shut down the University.
 A court injunction from Common Pleas Judge Albert Caris made the closure indefinite.
 Classes didn’t start again until the summer of 1970.
 Faculty at Kent made heroic efforts to allow students to finish their semester via papers mailed to instructors and classes held off-campus.

 Nation wide protests